One of the easiest ways to convert more free trial users into paying customers is by using automated (drip) emails.

 Set it up once and profit forever.
 Here are the 4 simple principles of an effective SaaS trial email series.

 We found that this is the ideal number of emails your trial users should receive from you.
-The 3 main objectives are:
+The three main objectives:

 - Activate users and remind them that they signed up for your trial